Human parainfluenza viruses: Viral structure and organisation

-HPIVs are characterised by producing enveloped virions and containing single stranded negative sense RNA.
+HPIVs are enveloped virions containing single-stranded negative-sense RNA.
 Non-infectious virions have also been reported to contain RNA with positive polarity.
 HPIV genomes are about 15,000 nucleotides in length and encode six key structural proteins.

-The structural gene sequence of HPIVs is as follows: 3′-NP-P-M-F-HN-L-5′ (the protein prefixes and further details are outlined in the table below).
+The structural gene sequence of HPIVs is 3′-NP-P-M-F-HN-L-5′; the protein prefixes and further details are outlined in the table below.